Optimal stopping, randomized stopping and singular control with partial information flow: Singular control with partial information flow

 \begin{problem} Find $\Psi\in\mathbb{R}$ and $\hat{\xi}\in\mathcal{A} _{\mathbb{H}}$ such that

 where

 \end{problem}

-Problem \ref{problem5.1} can be considered as a generalisation of the singular control problem discussed in Section 2 of Øksendal and Sulem \cite{OS2}, where a singular control version of the maximum principle is used.
-However, since the singular control $\xi$ appears both in the integrand and as an integrator, the problem \eqref{eq:Psi2} - \eqref{eq:J} is not covered by the results in Øksendal and Sulem \cite{OS2}.
+Problem \ref{problem5.1} can be considered as a generalisation of the singular control problem discussed in Section 2 of \O ksendal and Sulem \cite{OS2}, where a singular control version of the maximum principle is used.
+However, since the singular control $\xi$ appears both in the integrand and as an integrator, the problem \eqref{eq:Psi2} - \eqref{eq:J} is not covered by the results in \cite{OS2}.
 Here we give a direct approach based on a variational argument.
-Proceeding as in Øksendal and Sulem \cite{OS2}, for $\xi \in\mathcal{A}_{\mathbb{H}}$ we define $\mathcal{V(\xi)}$ to be the set of càdlàg processes $\zeta(t):[0,T]\rightarrow\lbrack0,\infty]$ of finite variation such that there exists $\delta=\delta(\xi)>0$ such that
+For $\xi \in\mathcal{A}_{\mathbb{H}}$, we define $\mathcal{V(\xi)}$ to be the set of c\`adl\`ag processes $\zeta(t):[0,T]\rightarrow\lbrack0,\infty]$ of finite variation such that there exists $\delta=\delta(\xi)>0$ such that

-For $\xi\in\mathcal{A}_{\mathbb{H}}$ and $\zeta\in\mathcal{V}(\xi)$ we define $D(\xi,\zeta)\in\mathbb{R}$ by
+For $\xi\in\mathcal{A}_{\mathbb{H}}$ and $\zeta\in\mathcal{V}(\xi)$, we define $D(\xi,\zeta)\in\mathbb{R}$ by

 Now suppose $\xi=\hat{\xi}$ maximizes $J(\xi)$.
 Then by \eqref{eq:xi,zeta}

 for all $\zeta\in\mathcal{V}(\hat{\xi})$.
 In particular, if we for $\delta>0$ choose

 for some $t\in\lbrack0,T]$ and some bounded $\mathcal{H}_{t}$-measurable random variable $a \geq 0$, then $\zeta_{0}\in \mathcal{V}(\hat{\xi}) $ and \eqref{eq:xi,zeta2} gives